 The now perhaps most widely issued fiat currency note in the world.

-Another former chief economist of the International Monetary Fund recently wrote a book on how banning $100 USD bills could not only help deter crime and tax evasion, but also possibly help central banks fight future financial crisis (e.g. implementing negative interest rate policies, fees for withdrawing from cash ATMs, etc.).
+Another former chief economist of the International Monetary Fund recently wrote a book on how banning USD 100 cash notes or bills could not only help deter crime and tax evasion but also possibly help central banks fight future financial crisis (e.g., implementing negative-interest rate policies, fees for withdrawing from cash ATMs, etc.).